psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 Pm

-[fol.
-137.] " A, £ Gaweh, fyi I haue you wed',
+" A, £ Gawen, fyi I haue you wed',
 Shewe me yot cortefy in bed',
 With rygthit itt may nott be denyed'.
-I-wyfe, £ Gaweh," that lady fayd',
+I-wyfe, £ Gawen," that lady fayd',
 " And' I were fayre, ye wold' do a noder brayd',
 Butt of wedlok' ye take no hed';
 Yett for Arthours fake, kyffe me att the lefte,
 I pray you do this att my requeft,
 Lett fe, howe ye caf {pede."
-£ Gaweh fayd', " I wott do more
+£ Gawen fayd', " I wott do more
 Theh for to kyffe, and' God' before! "
 He turnyd' hym her vntitt;
 He fawe her the fayreft creature,